alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 - **Metadata for each inactive snipe**

+  - **% total in snipe**
+  The amount of token supply that was originally purchased with the snipe.
+There may be multiple values to fetch, depending on the total # of inactive snipers.
+  **Example Output:** `0.6`

    - **Timestamp of snipe**
   The exact number of seconds that the buy was made, relative to either one of the two [defined boundaries](#intro-to-dragon-data-modules).
 There may be multiple values to fetch, depending on the total # of inactive snipers.
   **Example Output:** `2s`

-  - **% total in snipe**
-  The amount of token supply that was originally purchased with the snipe.
-There may be multiple values to fetch, depending on the total # of inactive snipers.
-  **Example Output:** `0.6`
+### Module Output

+We have included a testing environment where you can see your code displayed live in the module.
+The test module will be interactive, meaning you can hover to reveal the metadata retrieved per snipe. *Note:* The module output may only display data for active snipes.

 ---

+## Bounty Selection Criteria

+We will select a recipient for this bounty based on the following criteria, in order of evaluation:

+1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
+2. The highest accuracy for data retrieved
+3. The fastest speed for retrieval, updated within seconds to real-time

+If there is more than one developer to meet the above criteria, the first pull request will receive the bounty.

+---

 ## Using Helius RPC for Integration

 [Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
-By integrating Helius RPC calls into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**
+By integrating Helius RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**

 **How to update the code**
 - **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.